rogithsaravanank/Prepping/Prepping/notes/Reference.md

         Collections.sort(lst,Collections.reverseOrder());//comparator
 ```

+## Load balancer

+- It is mainly used to divert the network traffic in a distributed manner to all the available resources. so that the requests doesn't overewhelm one server.

+## Circuit Breaker

+- It is used to prevent the cascading effect on all the available services. hence trips the service which is failing in to a Open mode.

+- The circuit breaker pattern acts as a proxy between a service and its dependencies.
+It monitors the calls to the dependency and, if a certain threshold of failures is reached, it "trips" the circuit breaker, preventing further calls to the dependency.
+This gives the failing service time to recover without causing further damage to the system.

+- States of a Circuit Breaker:

+- Closed: In the normal state, the circuit breaker allows calls to pass through to the dependency.
+It monitors the success and failure of these calls.

+- Open: When the number of failures exceeds a predefined threshold within a specific time window, the circuit breaker trips and enters the open state.
+In this state, it blocks all calls to the dependency and immediately returns an error or a fallback response.

+- Half-Open: After a timeout period, the circuit breaker transitions to the half-open state.
+In this state, it allows a limited number of test calls to the dependency.
+If these calls succeed, the circuit breaker returns to the closed state.
+If they fail, it goes back to the open state.

 ## Built-in Functional Interfaces in Java

 Java 8 introduced a set of built-in functional interfaces in the `java.util.function` package.
 These interfaces simplify functional programming in Java by providing common functional interfaces that can be used with lambda expressions.